Menu Icon

 What is a follicle?

-An ovarian follicle is a small fluid-filled sac that contains one egg or oocyte.
-At birth, each ovary contains hundreds of thousands of immature follicles, known as primordial follicles.i An individual will not create any more follicles (or eggs) during her lifetime.
-The collection of primordial follicles is the total supply of follicles and eggs that will be available for reproduction during a person’s lifetime.
-What is important within the context of fertility is the number of oocytes present at birth and their rate of decline.ii
+An ovarian follicle is a small fluid-filled sac that contains one egg (also known as an oocyte).
+At birth, each ovary contains hundreds of thousands of immature follicles, called primordial follicles.i A female will not create any more ovarian follicles (nor eggs) during her lifetime.
+What is important within the context of fertility is the number of eggs present at birth and their rate of decline.ii

 Primordial follicles are in a dormant or resting phase at birth.
-They are simple, small structures (≈15 micrometers [μm] to 40μm in diameter) and consist of a single layer of flat support cells surrounding a single primary oocyte.iii
+They are small structures, about 15 to 40 micrometers (μm) in diameter, and consist of a single layer of flat granulosa cells surrounding a single oocyte.iii

 Primordial follicles can evolve in four different ways:iv

-Primary follicles also develop a zona pellucida, a thin shell made of glycoproteins (carbohydrates linked to proteins) that surrounds the oocyte.
-Development of this shell is essential for normal fertilization.viii The primary oocyte inside the primary follicle starts to grow dramatically, and primary follicles develop receptors to follicle stimulating hormone (FSH), which allow the follicle and oocyte to continue developing in response to FSH.ix
+Each primary follicle also develops a zona pellucida, a thin shell made of glycoproteins (carbohydrates linked to proteins) that surrounds the oocyte.
+Development of this shell is essential for normal fertilization.viii The primary oocytes inside the primary follicles start to grow dramatically, and the primary follicles develop receptors to follicle-stimulating hormone (FSH), which allow the follicles and oocytes to continue developing in response to FSH.ix

-Some primary follicles develop into secondary follicles, which are larger (on average 200 μm), contain a more developed oocytex and have more granulosa.xi Those layers protect the oocyte and aid in follicle development through exposure to hormonal signaling from FSH, luteinizing hormone (LH), and insulin.xii
+Some primary follicles develop into secondary follicles, which are larger, contain a more developed oocyte,x and have more granulosa cells.xi These surrounding cell layers protect the oocyte and aid in ovarian follicle development through exposure to hormonal signaling from follicle-stimulating hormone (FSH), luteinizing hormone (LH), and insulin.xii

-During a process called cavitation, secondary follicles develop a fluid cavity called an antrum.xiii At this point, the follicle is called an antral, tertiary, or Graafian follicle.
+During a process called cavitation, the secondary follicles develop a fluid cavity called an antrum.xiii At this point, the follicles are called antral, tertiary, or Graafian follicles.
 FSH and LH signaling controls this process.
-In the tertiary stage, the oocyte in the follicle is fully developed, measuring around 120 μm.xiv The follicle will continue to increase in size, up to 2cm, but the oocyte will not.xv One of these antral follicles becomes the dominant follicle and will continue to grow during the menstrual cycle.
-The rest of the follicles (primary, secondary and antral) undergo apoptosis (programmed cell death).xvi
+The follicles continue to increase in size, up to approximately 20 to 24 mm, but the oocytes inside them (measuring around 120 μm) do not.xiv One of these antral follicles becomes the dominant follicle and continues to grow during the menstrual cycle.
+The rest of the follicles (primary, secondary, and antral) then undergo apoptosis (programmed cell death).xv

-It takes more than 300 days for a primordial follicle to be selected into the follicular pool as a primary oocyte and reach the final phase of development as an antral follicle before ovulation.
-At any given point during the menstrual cycle, there are follicles at all stages of development.xvii
+It takes more than 300 days for a primordial follicle to be selected into the follicular pool as a primary follicle and reach the final phase of development as an antral follicle before ovulation.
+At any given point during the menstrual cycle, there are follicles at all stages of development.xvi

-In a typical menstrual cycle, the follicle reaches its maximum size and maturity and is ready to ovulate around day 12-16.
-The pituitary gland then releases LH (LH surge), causing final maturation of the oocyte and release of the oocyte into the pelvis to be picked up by the tube.
-The oocyte resumes meiosis following the LH surge, becoming a secondary oocyte or MII (metaphase of meiosis II) oocyte, which is now capable of being fertilized.xviii After ovulation, the follicle from which the oocyte was released becomes a corpus luteum cyst, xix producing progesterone and estradiol (an estrogen derivative) to support implantation if fertilization occurs and an embryo is formed.xx
+Typically, the dominant follicle reaches its maximum size and maturity and is ready to ovulate around day 12 to 16 of the menstrual cycle.
+The pituitary gland then releases luteinizing hormone (called the LH surge), causing final maturation of the oocyte in the dominant follicle and release of the oocyte (ovulation) into the pelvis to be picked up by the fallopian tube.
+The oocyte resumes meiosis following the LH surge, becoming a secondary oocyte, also called an MII oocyte (short for metaphase II of meiosis II), which is now capable of being fertilized.xvii

-Illustration of ovum development: follicle development during ovulation
+Illustration of ovum and follicle development during ovulation

-If an embryo does not implant, the corpus luteum undergoes apoptosis and there is a drop in progesterone levels, leading to menses.xxi If an embryo implants in the uterus, b-hCG hormone is produced, which maintains the corpus luteum, ensuring continued production of progesterone and estradiol to support the early pregnancy.xxii
+If an embryo does not implant, the corpus luteum degenerates and progesterone levels drop, leading to a menstrual period.xx If an embryo implants in the uterus, beta-hCG (human chorionic gonadotropin) is produced, which maintains the corpus luteum and ensures continued production of progesterone and estradiol to support the early pregnancy.xxi

 What are cysts?

-Follicles are sometimes referred to as cysts, or functional cysts, which are normal follicles developing each month during a menstrual cycle.xxiii The term cyst is used clinically to describe a fluid-filled sac structure.
-This can be confusing for patients since often people think of cysts as abnormal or pathologic.
+Follicles are sometimes referred to as cysts, or functional cysts, which are normal follicles developing each month during a menstrual cycle.xxii The term cyst is used clinically to describe a fluid-filled sac structure.
+This terminology can be confusing for patients, since people often think of cysts as abnormal or pathologic.

-Follicular cysts from a previous cycle are not uncommon and occur when follicles fail to resolve and fill with fluid.
-These appear as simple cysts measuring 1-4 cm on ultrasound and usually resolve on their own in 4-6 weeks.
+Follicular cysts from a previous menstrual cycle are not uncommon and occur when follicles fail to resolve and instead fill with fluid.
+These appear as simple cysts measuring 1 to 4 cm on ultrasound and usually resolve on their own in four to six weeks.
 The exact frequency of these cysts is not known since the majority cause no symptoms and go unnoticed.
-They are usually discovered incidentally on examination for another reason, such as on ultrasound during fertility treatment.xxiv In rarer cases, the cyst can be larger or cause pelvic pain and should be assessed by a physician.
+They are usually discovered incidentally on examination for another reason, such as on ultrasound during fertility treatment.xxiii In rarer cases, the cyst can be larger or cause pelvic pain and should be assessed by a physician.

-Hemorrhagic cysts are blood-filled cysts, usually from a follicle that ovulated an oocyte in a previous cycle.
-These will also usually resolve on their own in 4-6 weeks.
+Hemorrhagic cysts are blood-filled cysts, usually from a follicle that ovulated an oocyte (corpus luteum) in a previous cycle.
+This type of cyst also typically resolves on its own in four to six weeks.
 Hemorrhagic cysts are different than endometriomas, which are cysts filled with old blood that are associated with endometriosis and do not resolve on their own.
-These two types of blood-filled cysts usually look different on ultrasound.xxv
+These two types of blood-filled cysts usually look different on ultrasound.xxiv

 Other benign cysts include cystadenomas, cystadenofibromas, and dermoid cysts.
 These each have characteristic findings on ultrasound and do not originate from follicles in a previous cycle.
-Cysts can also be pre-cancerous (borderline tumors) or ovarian cancer.
-It is important to discuss with your physician the type of cyst noted on imaging and any recommended follow-up.
+Cysts can also be pre-cancerous (borderline tumors) or cancerous (ovarian cancer).
+It is important to speak with your physician about the type of cyst noted on ultrasound and any recommended follow-up.

 What is an egg (oocyte)?

-An oocyte is the female reproductive cell, or gamete, located in the ovaries.
-Typically, women are born with 1-2 million primary oocytes.
-This drops to 300,000-500,000 oocytes at puberty and about 25,000 at age 37.xxvi Only around 400 oocytes will be ovulated from dominant follicles throughout the reproductive lifespan.xxvii That means 99.9 percent of follicles and oocytes will undergo apoptosis.
-Only 0.1 percent will mature to ovulation.xxviii
+An oocyte, often called an egg, is the female reproductive cell, or gamete, located in the ovaries.
+Typically, females are born with 1 to 2 million primary oocytes.
+This number drops to between 300,000 and 500,000 oocytes at puberty and about 25,000 at age 37.xxv Only around 400 oocytes will be ovulated from dominant follicles throughout the reproductive lifespan.xxvi That means 99.9 percent of follicles and oocytes will undergo apoptosis (programmed cell death), also referred to as follicular atresia.
+Only 0.1 percent will mature to ovulation.xxvii

 Every oocyte is contained in a follicle, as described above.
-Those eggs inside a primordial follicle are called primary oocytes.
+An oocyte found inside a primordial follicle is called a primary oocyte.
 Primary oocytes are not mature and cannot be fertilized.
 Genetic material (DNA) in a primary oocyte is susceptible to damage over time.
-This sustained damage is one reason why the chromosomes in eggs may not always separate correctly, causing an abnormal chromosome number (aneuploidy) in embryos.
-As the oocytes age, reactive oxygen species (ROS) can also damage DNA and impair the egg’s ability to mature and function normally.xxix
+This sustained damage is one reason why the chromosomes in oocytes may not always separate correctly, causing an abnormal chromosome number (aneuploidy) in embryos.
+As the oocytes age, reactive oxygen species (ROS) can also damage DNA and impair the oocytes’ ability to mature and function normally.xxviii

-As mentioned above, hormonal signaling from the brain (FSH and LH) triggers development of a dominant follicle.
-The LH surge causes final maturation of the oocyte, in which meiosis resumes and the oocyte progresses to an MII oocyte (metaphase of meiosis II).
+As mentioned above, during a normal menstrual cycle, hormonal signaling from the brain triggers development of a dominant follicle.
+The LH surge causes final maturation of the oocyte, in which meiosis resumes, and the oocyte progresses to become an MII oocyte (metaphase II of meiosis II).
 This maturation is required for normal fertilization.

-During IVF, physicians stimulate growth of multiple dominant follicles to retrieve as many mature (MII) oocytes as possible.
-A trigger shot is given in IVF cycles to promote this final oocyte maturation, similar to the LH surge in a natural menstrual cycle.
-Even with a trigger shot, however, not all oocytes retrieved are in the MII stage; some will be immature.xxx Only mature oocytes can become fertilized and develop into an embryo.
+During in vitro fertilization (IVF), physicians prescribe medication to stimulate follicle growth of multiple dominant follicles to retrieve as many mature (MII) oocytes as possible.
+A trigger shot is given in IVF cycles to promote final oocyte maturation, similar to the LH surge in a natural menstrual cycle.
+Even with a trigger shot, however, not all oocytes retrieved are in the MII stage; typically, some immature oocytes are retrieved as well.xxix Only mature oocytes can become fertilized and develop into embryos.

 How is ovarian reserve measured?

-Ovarian reserve is the reproductive potential left in a woman’s two ovaries, based on the number of remaining follicles and eggs.
-Ovarian reserve naturally declines as a woman ages.
+Ovarian reserve is the reproductive potential left in a female’s ovaries based on the number of remaining follicles and eggs.
+Ovarian reserve naturally declines as a female ages.

 • Age